The Thesis Process

 - Working bibliography

 There are variations based on field.
-Review the ALM Thesis Guide website for information about the thesis proposal process.
+Review the ALM Thesis Guide website.

-During the thesis proposal course or tutorial, it is critical that you work diligently with your research advisor or instructor.
 You are required to incorporate the feedback given and be fully committed to producing an academically strong proposal leading to a thesis worthy of a Harvard degree.
-If you fail to take feedback, follow directions, or produce an acceptable proposal, you will not pass the course, and you'll have just one more attempt to complete the course or tutorial before being required to withdraw from the program.
+If you fail to take feedback, follow directions, or produce an acceptable proposal, you will not pass, and you'll have just one more attempt to complete the tutorial before being required to withdraw from the program.

-If your thesis, regardless of field (English literature or psychology), will involve the use of human subjects (e.g., interviews, surveys, observations), you are required to have your research vetted by the Committee on the Use of Human Subjects (CUHS) of Harvard University.
+If your thesis, regardless of field (English literature or psychology), will involve the use of human subjects (e.g., interviews, surveys, observations), you may need to have your research vetted by the Committee on the Use of Human Subjects (CUHS) of Harvard University.
 Please download and review the submission guide while you are in the proposal writing stage.
 Your research advisor can answer any questions.

 3. Register for Master’s Thesis Part One

-Once you successfully complete Crafting the Thesis Proposal, you will be automatically registered for Master’s Thesis Part One the following term.
+Once you successfully complete Crafting the Thesis Proposal, you registered for Master’s Thesis Part One the following term.

 During this course, you’ll continue to refine your thesis proposal and your research advisor will locate a suitable thesis director.
-At this stage, the potential thesis director may request changes to the thesis proposal to more closely align with his or her research interest and expertise or to better reflect the current state of research on your topic.
+At this stage, the potential thesis director may request changes to the thesis proposal to more closely align with his or her expertise.

 The research advisor is responsible for placing you with a thesis director.
 You are not permitted to approach faculty about directing your thesis without an approved research thesis proposal and permission from your research advisor.
 Failure to follow this guideline could result in disciplinary action.